 I hope my advice will be of some use.
 Avoid training skills too much; you still need to enjoy the game!
-If you do find yourself wanting to train some specific skills, please check out one of my many articles for quidance.
+If you do find yourself wanting to train some specific skills, please check out one of my many articles for guidance.
 Skill training guides will be uploaded when complete.
-Also, please consider following one of my amazon affiliate links to purchase Oblivion.
-It will help me out, and if you like Skyrim, you will most certainly love Oblivion.

 Most help articles on the web are inaccurate or inteoerhnc.
 Not this!